cerai-iitm/IndiCASA/README.md

 This project is dedicated to understanding, evaluating, and mitigating biases, particularly those related to social constructs like caste, religion, and gender, within language models, with a focus on the Indian context.
 It provides datasets, tools for bias evaluation, and methods for training text encoders using contrastive learning to better distinguish between stereotypical and anti-stereotypical content.

 The primary goals include:
--   Providing robust datasets (`IndiBias` and `IndiCASA`) tailored for the Indian socio-cultural context.
+-   Providing robust datasets (`IndiCASA`) tailored for the Indian socio-cultural context.
 -   Offering a framework (`BiasMetric`) to benchmark and evaluate fairness and bias in language models.
 -   Developing techniques (`training_encoder`) to fine-tune text encoders to be more sensitive to nuanced stereotypical content.